Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Method

 \section{Method}

 Solving \Cref{prob:controllers_seq} requires simultaneously finding the discrete sequence of controllers $\controller_{1:k}$ and their continuous parameters $z_{1:k}$ in a high-dimensional planning space.
 Further, we must consider non-linear dynamics, as well as discontinuities introduced by contact events and controller switches.
-These additional considerations make it untractable to use direct search methods to find the sequence of controllers that achieve the goal specification.
+These additional considerations make it intractable to use direct search methods to find the sequence of controllers that achieve the goal specification.

 To address this issue, we propose to divide the problem into two levels, illustrated in~\Cref{fig:realization_diagram}.
 First, an abstracted symbolic task planning step, where we define the robot's actions and associated parameters for the task, and find a candidate sequence of actions and their associated controllers.
 This step effectively provides a good candidate for the assignment of $\controller_{1:k}$ in \Cref{prob:controllers_seq}, and narrows down the parameters.
 We refer to this candidate plan as symbolic plan $\pi$.
 Secondly, we perform cross-entropy optimization to determine values for the parameters that render the plan feasible with low cost.
 We call this step finding a plan realization, which provides values to the parameters $z_{1:k}$ consistent with the task plan.
+In this work, we assume that the candidate symbolic plan is physically feasible.
+We define high-level actions broadly (e.g., a generic \texttt{place} action), leaving the complex geometric details to be solved by the optimizer.
+This generality maximizes the chance of finding a working solution.
+While our optimization method could theoretically search over multiple candidate plans simultaneously, we restrict the current scope to a single plan to maximize the computational efficiency of the parallel physics simulation.